By: Mariam Elhamy

-Villa Caracas has already established itself as one of the best Lebanese restaurants in Cairo, and the new branch located inside Mall of Arabia’s new extension and overlooking The Park provides a spectacular Lebanese dining experience that you won’t find in many places.
-We just had to sample some of the 50 new items in the menu and give you a sneak peek at what to expect from this new branch.
+Villa Caracas has already established itself as one of the best Lebanese restaurants in Cairo, and the branch located inside Mall of Arabia’s extension and overlooking The Park provides a spectacular Lebanese dining experience that you won’t find in many places.
+We just had to sample some of the 50 new items in the menu and give you a sneak peek at what to expect from this branch.

 New on the Menu: Omelette Bel Bathengan, Eggs Bel Lahm, Manousheh with Eggs and Bastermah, Manousheh Habesh, Sojok Villa Caracas, Halloumi w Meraba Banadora, Manousheh Lotus, and Outhmalliyet Villa Caracas.